 In an effort to keep going Turnpenny’s joined the Floreat Marketing Group, a national association of private independent furnishing retailers, who collectively bought in bulk for independent family businesses.
 Turnpenny’s also exhibited at the Calais Trade Fair and in Belgium, in the hope of encouraging people from the Continent to visit Dover and buy furniture.
 1970 the Falcon Hotel at the corner of Bridge Street was demolished exposing the old Turnpenny workshop building that can still be seen

-Sidney Turnpenny died in 1976 and John’s close friend, Richard Barwick, died in July 1982.
+Sidney Turnpenny died in 1976 and John’s close friend, Richard Barwick (1907-1982) and known as Bobby, died on 20 July 1982.
 The two friends were responsible for the post-war development of the Walmer and Kingsdown Golf Club.
 That year John was elected President of the Club.
 Two years later, in September 1984, John made the decision to close the shop.

 John took an active interest in the education of young people and became a trustee and administrator of the James A Johnson Dubris Trust.
 This provides grants to help Dover teenagers with their university education.
 He was elected the President of Dover College’s Old Dovorians in 1985 and again in 1987.
 That year, after 20 years as a local magistrate, he took over as chairman of the Dover and East Kent bench.